samuelVF101/arteuy-theme/readme.txt

 = Does this theme support any plugins? =

-Taro Theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Arteuy Theme includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==